 Departing from Cape Town on day three, we stop at Blouberg Strand for a panoramic view of Table Mountain lying across the bay.
 Travelling north we pass through the Swartland area and continue along the West Coast into the Namaqualand region of South Africa.

-The Namaqualand area comes alive with colourful wildflowers in the early spring, when the otherwise barren hills are transformed into a rolling sea of blooms.
+The Namaqualand area, shaped by the winds blowing in from the cold Benguela current, comes alive with colourful wildflowers in the early spring when the otherwise barren hills are transformed into a rolling sea of blooms.
 We overnight along the West Coast, enjoying a homemade meal on our first night out of the big city.

-We enter Namibia today covering the short distance to our next lodge, located on the banks of the Gariep River, widely known by its former name - the Orange River.
+Travelling north, we enter Namibia famous for its desert vistas and dramatic landscapes.
+Once over the border, we cover the short distance to our next lodge, located on the banks of the Gariep River, widely known by its former name - the Orange River.
+In the afternoon you can relax along the banks of the Orange as we prepare for our canoe excursion tomorrow.

-On day five we set off on our Orange River canoe trip enjoying the rugged scenery as we paddle along.
+On day five, after breakfast, we set off on our Orange River canoe trip enjoying the rugged scenery as we paddle along.
 The Orange River is South Africa's longest river, with its source in the Lesotho Highlands of the Drakensberg Mountains.
 This river creates a natural border between South Africa and Namibia, forming a winding green belt through the mountainous and desert terrain of Richtersveld National Park.

-Canoeing along the Orange River we enjoy this remote and striking wilderness setting.
+Canoeing along the Orange River we enjoy this remote and striking wilderness setting at a leisurely pace.
 We spend both nights staying at the comfortable lodge featuring a bar, pool, internet cafe, restaurant and shop.

 The Namib Desert area of Namibia is known for its ever-shifting sand dunes and barren landscapes.

 Wake up at our lovely safari lodge, built against a rocky outcrop nestled between the stark desert mountains and rolling orange-red sand dunes.
-Today we explore this interesting part of the world on guided walks and game drives, including a night drive in the nature reserve to spot the weird and wonderful desert animals up close.
+During our stay, we explore this interesting part of the world on guided walks and game drives, including a night drive in the nature reserve to spot the weird and wonderful desert animals up close.
+During the heat of the day guests have time to relax at the lodge or to explore the surrounding area on foot should they wish to.

 On day nine we cross Kuiseb Canyon and the open plains of the arid Namib-Naukluft National Park on our short drive north to Swakopmund.
-The coastal town of Swakopmund is a popular beach holiday destination, known as Namibia's Adventure Capital.
+Established in 1892, the coastal town of Swakopmund is a popular beach holiday destination, known as Namibia's Adventure Capital.

 We spend the next two nights at a comfortable lodge in Swakopmund, where there are plenty of things to do.